Founded in Reims in 1776, Louis Roederer is one of the few large champagne House to have remained independent and family-run.

 Champagne House Louis Roederer is still in the hands of Roederer family.
 Despite the House is of medium sizes, in the past two decades it has become one of the most important wine firms in the world thanks to a “chateau policy”, consisting of offering wines of the highest quality.

-Though the limits imposed by such a quality choice, the owners of the House, Jean Claude Rouzaud over the years and now Frédéric Rouzaud, have acquired many properties around the Champagne House in Reims and beyond, altogether making up “the Louis Roederer Group”.
+Though the limits imposed by such a quality choice, the family has acquired many properties in Champagne and beyond, altogether making up “the Louis Roederer Group”.

 This portfolio of wineries comprises Champagne Deutz; Roederer Estate and Scharffenberger Cellars in California; Porto Adriano Ramos-Pinto; Delas Frères wines from the Rhône Valley; Domaines Ott from Provence; Château de Pez, Château Haut-Beauséjour, and Château Bernadotte in Bordeaux, and Glenelly Winery in South Africa.